syncfusion-content/wpf-docs/wpf/Charts/Getting-Started.md

 This section explains you the steps required to populate the Chart with data, header, add data labels, legend and tooltips to the Chart.
 This section covers only the minimal features that you need to learn to get started with the Chart.

-To get start quickly with WPF Chart, you can check on this video:
+To get start quickly with WPF Chart, you can check this video:
 <style>#WPFChartVideoTutorial{width : 90% !important; height:400px !important }</style>
 <iframe id='WPFChartVideoTutorial' src='https://www.youtube.com/embed/5b8nEevQPC8'></iframe>